-- a) checking each competitor off the draw - b) check competition arenas set-up, safety, surface - c) communicate with the organising committee - d) guiding the rider on the legality of the saddlery, equipment and dress referred to in Section 5 and the current equipment annex - e) checking the gear of each competitor for each test, either before the test or as specified in the schedule or on the notice board such as immediately after the tests is completed - f) if the bit/bridle is in question, in which case any inspection must be done immediately after the completion of the test - if this inspection requires the removal of the bridle, a head collar/halter must be made available for this purpose or the horse can be taken to a safer environment such as a stable - any removal of equipment must be done by the rider or their agent - g) ensuring that a competitor's gear check is completed to allow sufficient time for them to proceed to the competition arena and adhere to the time draw.
-If a problem arises during a gear check which may cause a delay, the competitor or their agent must be requested to re-present to the gear check immediately after their test concludes - h) consulting with the TD or, in their absence, a member of the Ground Jury the Chief Judge if doubt exists regarding any item of saddlery or other equipment - i) having a 1.0m and a 1.2 m gauge accessible (e.g. tube, rod, tape measure, mark on fence) to ensure compliance of competitor's whip - j) using disposable surgical/protective gloves one new pair for each horse if inspecting the bridle (mouth area), checking the nose band, touching horse or spurs - k) every consideration must be given to not disturbing the harmony of the horse and rider prior to them entering the competition area - only the rider or their agent may alter any equipment the gear steward must not alter any gear.
-If gear is too tight, loose or incorrectly fitted, the rider or their agent must make the necessary adjustments - m) it remains the full responsibility of the rider to comply with the equipment rules as outlined - n) when an accredited steward has been appointed, if a rider does not have their gear checked they will incur elimination
+- a) ensuring every consideration is given to avoid disturbing the harmony of the horse and rider - b) checking each competitor off the draw - c) assisting the ground jury by checking competition arenas set-up, safety, surface - d) communicating with the Organising Committee - e) guiding the rider on the legality of the saddlery, equipment and dress referred to in Section 5 and the current equipment annex - f) checking the gear of each competitor for each test immediately after the test is completed - g) ensuring that if the bit/bridle is in question, a bit check should be undertaken, illegal bits will entail elimination by the C Judge. - if bit inspection requires the removal of the bridle, a head collar/halter must be made available for this purpose or the horse can be taken to a safer environment such as a stable - any removal of equipment must be done by the rider or their agent - h) consulting with the TD or, in their absence, the Chief Judge, if doubt exists regarding any item of saddlery or other equipment - i) having a 1.0m and a 1.2 m gauge accessible (e.g. tube, rod, tape measure, mark on fence) to ensure compliance of competitor's whip - j) using disposable surgical/protective gloves one new pair for each horse if inspecting the bridle (mouth area), checking the nose band, touching horse or spurs - k) ensuring only the rider or their agent should alter any equipment, the gear steward must not alter any gear (unless invited to do so by the rider).
+If gear is too tight, loose or incorrectly fitted, the rider or their agent should make the necessary adjustments - l) it remains the responsibility of the rider to comply with the equipment rules as outlined - m) ensuring that if a rider does not have their gear checked after each test they will incur elimination